-- One hundred percent (100%) of the organizations' rostered membership, at any given time, must be currently enrolled students at the University of Wisconsin-Eau Claire or currently enrolled students at Chippewa Valley Technical College with purchase of an Inter-Institutional Agreement (IIA) card.
+- One hundred percent (100%) of the organizations' rostered membership, at any given time, must be currently enrolled students at the University of Wisconsin-Eau Claire.
 Rostered membership includes those who gather, practice, travel, and compete with the team or organization in any official capacity.
-Clubs may support approved, non-player, outside coaches/instructors and/or clients receiving club-endorsed lessons. - Full-time, Blugold ID holding, faculty and staff are eligible for participation in the Club Sports Program. - Alumni are not eligible for participation in the Club Sports Program - Individuals that are not taking classes during the current semester are not eligible. - Specific National, State and/or Local Governing Bodies may have eligibility requirements that are not consistent with the eligibility requirements of the UWEC Club Sports Program.
+Clubs may support approved, non-player, outside coaches/instructors and/or clients receiving club-endorsed lessons. - Full-time, Blugold ID holding, faculty and staff are eligible for participation in the Club Sports Program. - Non-University students, including CVTC students, are not eligible to participate in the Club Sports Program. - Alumni are not eligible for participation in the Club Sports Program. - Individuals that are not taking classes during the current semester are not eligible. - Specific National, State and/or Local Governing Bodies may have eligibility requirements that are not consistent with the eligibility requirements of the UWEC Club Sports Program.
 Contact the governing body for specific eligibility requirements.
 When such requirements conflict with Club Sports Program or other University requirements, Club Sport Program and University requirements will take precedence. - The University of Wisconsin-Eau Claire is not responsible for injuries incurred during Club Sport participation and will not pay for such injuries.
 It is highly recommended that all club members obtain a physical examination prior to club participation and procure some form of adequate health insurance. - All members of the Club Sport program are advised that participation in club activities can result in bodily injury and/or death.
 Participation is voluntary and the University of Wisconsin-Eau Claire, the Student Senate, Recreation and Sport Operations, and the Club Sport Program does not assume any liability for such injuries and/or death.